notasausage/pi-hole-unbound-wireguard/README.md

 ```
 sudo apt install unbound
 ```
+**Note**: If you've installed Pi-hole first and then Unbound as I have here, you might see some errors during installation of the latter, specifically `Job for unbound.service failed because the control process exited with error code.` After [some research](https://www.reddit.com/r/pihole/comments/faf0y6/unbound_fails_to_install_with_pihole/), I decided to continue on with [the Pi-hole guide to setting up Unbound](https://docs.pi-hole.net/guides/unbound/#setting-up-pi-hole-as-a-recursive-dns-server-solution), which seemed to work fine.
+I'm not sure what causes the errors, but I've decided not to investigate further at this time.

 Afterwards we'll need to download a `root.hints` file to replace the built-in hints:
 ```
 wget -O root.hints https://www.internic.net/domain/named.root
 ```
-Move the `root.hints` file to the Unbound configuration directory:
+Then move the `root.hints` file to the Unbound configuration directory:
 ```
 sudo mv root.hints /var/lib/unbound/
 ```